puppetlabs/puppetlabs-firewall/README.markdown

 * `port`: *DEPRECATED* Using the unspecific 'port' parameter can lead to firewall rules that are unexpectedly too lax.
 It is recommended to always use the specific dport and sport parameters to avoid this ambiguity.
 The destination or source port to match for this filter (if the protocol supports ports).
 Will accept a single element or an array.
 For some firewall providers you can pass a range of ports in the format: 'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.

 * `proto`: The specific protocol to match for this rule.
 This is 'tcp' by default.
+This parameter is supported by firewall_multi (see below).
 Valid values are:
   * 'ip'
   * 'tcp'
   * 'udp'